 Some musicians lack the confidence to request a paycheck for a gig.
 They may also find it difficult to ask to be paid to sing songs they didn’t write.
 By continually playing for free, you may send signals to yourself (as well as others) that playing music is not providing value to the venue or its patrons.
 However, you are providing a service.
 Being asked to play for free on a frequent basis is most likely an unreasonable request that can lead to a dangerous lack of self confidence.

 So, Should You Play for Free or Not?

-As with most things in the music business, it’s a judgement call.
+As with most things in the music business, it’s a judgment call.
 Your best bet is to weigh the pros and cons of each individual opportunity.
 It can also be a good idea to examine the risk vs. reward of playing for free.
-Some will be no-brainers, while others will be more difficult to determine.
+Some will be a no-brainer, while others will be more difficult to determine.